sybrew/the-seo-framework/readme.txt

 		* We maintain static code checks for this via [WPCS-TSF](https://github.com/theseoframework/wpcs-tsf).'
 	* The PHPDoc for all arrays has been updated, which contributed to most of the line changes in this release.
 	* The SEO Framework's main settings form element now has the ID `tsf-settings`.
+	* We've removed remaining element closers from void elements in the admin area, since we can safely assume HTML5 support.
+		* We cannot do this yet for the front-end output, since we must assume XHTML support.
+[Over 14 million sites are still using XHMTL](https://trends.builtwith.com/docinfo), but that's all the info we have.
+[WordPress.org is keeping data hostage from contributors](https://meta.trac.wordpress.org/ticket/6511).

 ### 5.0.6